 Over the last seven years The Hideout Lodge & Guest Ranch has become a popular destination for photographers, photo workshops, and photo shoots.

 One of the reasons is the rare diversity of scenery in this area which allows photographers (and you as riders) to enjoy different scenery and backdrops almost every day without the need to drive long distances.

 We try to “think” with our photographers and partners to add value, to improve scripts, scout for different locations and personalities for the photos.
-We help market the pictures through selling them in our gift shop or to our guests who are always interested in nice pictures taken at “their guest ranch” than a stock photo taken at a place they don’t know.
+We help market the pictures through selling them in our gift shop or to our guests who are always interested in nice pictures taken at “their guest ranch” than a stock photo taken at a place they do not know.

-The Van Os Photo workshops at The Hideout are amateur and professional photographers coming from a variety of backgrounds, cultures and countries.
-Our ability to speak 4 languages and handle different cultures is also a plus.
+Participating in the photo clinics at The Hideout are amateur and professional photographers from a variety of backgrounds, cultures and countries.
+Our ability to speak 4 languages and cater to different cultures is a plus.

 On average the photographers take between 7,500 and 10,000 pictures during the workshops.
-At the end of the workshop the leaders put together a slide show with a selection of their photos.
+At the end of the workshop, the leaders put together a slide show with a selection of their photos.
 These are the pictures that you can admire in the photo books.
-As you will see the “theme” of the photo shoots are always the same, but there are a variety of different types of pictures in each shoot.
+As you will see, the “theme” of the photo shoots are always the same, but there are a variety of different types of pictures in each shoot.

 We would like to thank our partners www.photosafaris.com for the great partnership and hope you enjoy these pictures.